 - +44 (0)121 414 5512

-Meghan Campbell is a Lecturer in Law at the University of Birmingham.
+Meghan Campbell is Reader in International Human Rights Law at the University of Birmingham.
 Her research explores how the international human rights system can best respond to gender inequality and poverty.
-Her monograph Women, Poverty, Equality(Hart Publishing, 2018) explores how the concept of equality in the UN Convention on the Discrimination on the Elimination of All Forms of Discrimination Against Women can be ...
+Her monograph Women, Poverty, Equality(Hart Publishing, 2018) explores how the concept of equality in the UN Convention on the Discrimination on the Elimination of All Forms of ...

 - +44 (0)121 414 6315